-The CPD's management carefully manages its exposure to credit risk.
+CPD's management carefully manages its exposure to credit risk.
 Credit risk management and control are centralised in a credit risk management team that reports regularly to the Board.

-16.9 Call and fixed deposits
+14.9 Call and fixed deposits

 The CPD invests in banks that have capital and reserves in excess of R2.0 billion, and limits its exposure to 35% of capital and reserves per bank.
-The total exposure to call and fixed deposits at commercial banks as at 31 March 2023 was R62.8 billion (2022: R23.0 billion), excluding accrued income.
+The total exposure to call and fixed deposits at commercial banks as at 31 March 2024 was R65.2 billion (2023: R62.8 billion), excluding accrued income.
 The CPD also places call deposits with the SARB.
-The total exposure to call deposits at the SARB as at 31 March 2023 was R25.0 billion (2022: R64.2 billion), excluding accrued income.
+The total exposure to call deposits at the SARB as at 31 March 2024 was R28.1 billion (2023: R25.0 billion), excluding accrued income.

-16.10 Money market instruments, including cash and cash equivalents
+14.10 Money market instruments, including cash and cash equivalents

-The CPD may have significant investment exposure to other money market instruments, such as PNs and NCDs.
-Where applicable, the exposure to these instruments is subject to, and forms part of the investments limits allocated to the type of issuer as per the investments guidelines.
+The CPD may have significant investment exposure to other money market instruments such as PNs and NCDs.
+Where applicable, the exposure to these instruments is subject to, and forms part of, the investment limits allocated to the type of issuer, as per the Investment Guidelines.

 In terms of the Investment Guidelines approved by the Board, all investments are placed within the minimum national scale rating (NSR).
-The CPD utilises banking institutions with a minimum composite NSR that is not below NSR "A" (excluding "A-").
+The CPD utilises banking institutions with a minimum composite NSR that is not below NSR 'A' (excluding 'A-').

-The majority of investments are invested in the short term with maturities of less than three months.
+The majority of investments are invested in the short term, with maturities of less than three months.
 The profitability of the CPD is monitored regularly.

-16.11 Liquidity risk management
+14.11 Liquidity risk management

-In view of the short-term nature of the CPD's liabilities, its investment policy is to invest in assets with a maturity of less than three years, and further to invest at least 60% of all funds in assets with a maturity of less than three months (91 days or less).
-Where the maturity date falls on a weekend or a public holiday, the next business day convention will apply.
+In view of the short-term nature of the CPD's liabilities, its investment policy is to invest in assets with a maturity of less than three years and further to invest at least 60% of all funds in assets with a maturity of less than three months (91 days or less).
+Where the maturity date falls on a weekend or a public holiday, the 'next business day' convention will apply.
 Such an instance could result in a total maturity of more than 91 days.
 However, the investment will still be considered a 91-day investment.
-Refer to notes 2, 3 and 4 for further details on the maturity structure of investments as at 31 March 2023.
+Refer to notes 2, 3 and 4 for further details on the maturity structure of investments as at 31 March 2024.

-As part of the IGCC arrangement, national and provincial treasuries may call on demand an amount of R88.5 billion (2022: R76.4 billion) from the IGCC pool of funds, limited to the IGCC deposits, which fluctuate on a daily basis.
+As part of the IGCC arrangement, national and provincial treasuries may call, on demand, an amount of R91.1 billion (2023: R88.5 billion) from the IGCC pool of funds, limited to the IGCC deposits which fluctuate on a daily basis.
 Refer to Note 5 for more information on the IGCC arrangement.

-16.12 Deposit accounts
+14.12 Deposit accounts